ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 4. "It's a disease to think that a great idea is 90 percent of the work.
 The problem with that is that there's just a tremendous amount of craftsmanship in between a great idea and a great product" - Steve Jobs
 5. Facebook, Google+, MySpace, Friendster, Orkut all had the same idea.
 But execution and design is what matters.
 6. [it's been two years now, and nobody has stolen any of the ideas.
 It could just be that my ideas suck, but I suspect that the worry of people stealing ideas is nothing to worry about for any of us](https://news.ycombinator.com/item?id=10942823)
-7. To be honest, each one of these ideas takes about 5-10 years of passion to perfectly execute it, even then it's either it passes or evolves into something totally different.
+7. To be honest, each one of these ideas takes about 5-10 years work on it and make it fruitful.
+At which point, either it stays true to the original idea throughout or evolves into something totally different.
 I only have one lifetime and I won't have time to take on every one of these things.

 Besides the idea of "stealing" is a "pessimists" view.
 Viewing this in an optimistic perspective, I may actually get in contact with people who definitely need someone to technically implement any of these ideas.